mohitpai/journey-optimizer.en/help/using/start/guardrails.md

 * You cannot add a preheader to a landing page.
 * You cannot select the **Code your own** option when designing a landing primary page.

-## In-app guardrails {#inapp-guardrails}

-* Once the journey involving an in-app activity comes to an end, the in-app will no longer be active.
-* A maximum of 50 live In-app messages can be active at any given time per sandbox.

 ## Journey guardrails {#journeys-guardrails}

 ### General actions {#general-actions-g}